Conventional wisdom dictates that you should always look to maximize your income. Unfortunately, conventional wisdom is also often wrong.

 - You won’t enjoy spending more time at home (believe it or not, I’ve met many people like that)

 - Perhaps you just like paying extra in taxes while being away from your loved ones?

 Readers – what do you think?
-Would you switch to a lower paying job to save money AND improve your quality of life?
-I want to hear from you in the comments section below.
+Would you switch to a lower-paying job to save money AND improve your quality of life?
+I would love to hear from you in the comments section below.